dev-bootcamp-2019/final-project-waldamegh/README.md

 ## Contract Main Functinality

-- Market owner functionality
+* Market owner functionality
-1.Market owner is able to add a new admin
+1. Market owner is able to add a new admin
-2.Market owner is able to remove an admin
+2. Market owner is able to remove an admin
-3.Market owner is able to change Market State
+3. Market owner is able to change Market State
 - Admin functionality
-1.Admin is able to add a new store owner
+1. Admin is able to add a new store owner
-2.Admin is able to remove a store owner
+2. Admin is able to remove a store owner
-3.Admin is able to approve Store Front
+3. Admin is able to approve Store Front
-- Store Owner functionality
+* Store Owner functionality
-1.Store Owner is able to create a new store front 2.Store Owner is able to add a new product
+1. Store Owner is able to create a new store front
+2. Store Owner is able to add a new product
-3.Store Owner is able to update product price
+3. Store Owner is able to update product price
-4.Store Owner is able to remove product
+4. Store Owner is able to remove product
-5.Store owner able to withdraw funds
+5. Store owner able to withdraw funds
-- Shopper  functionality
+* Shopper  functionality
-1.Shopper is able to pruchase a product
+1. Shopper is able to pruchase a product

 ## Installation